Anarkis/Getting_and_cleaning_data/README.md

 #README

 ## How it works
+First at all, It supposes that all the files are in the correct location, and they aren’t missing anyone

-1. Create some variables, get test and train dirs and call to merge_all
+1. Create some variables, get test and train dir and call to merge_all
 2. Merge_all call to:
-..
 	1. get_data
-..
 	2. get_activity
-..
 	3. subject_test
-… Merge put all data together related to test
+	4. Merge put all data together related to test
-… All the same last 3 steps for train
+	5. The same last 3 steps for train
-**Merge all data**
+	6. **Merge all data**
 3. Create the tidy data